In order to be eligible for a grant from the Bothin Foundation, applicants must meet ALL of the following criteria:

-- Grants are made to public charities operating under an IRS 501(c)(3) status or fiscally sponsored by a 501(c)(3) organization.
+- Be a public charity operating under an IRS 501(c)(3) status or be fiscally sponsored by a 501(c)(3) organization;

 - Technology grants to support an organization’s infrastructure (e.g., servers, computers for staff use, phone systems) are generally one-time grants.

 - Grants are not made to individuals, religious organizations (except for non-sectarian programs), or K-12 schools that do not exclusively serve children with learning differences and developmental disabilities.